 A quick example would be that you place £10 each-way (£20 total) and your horses finishes in a dead heat for 2nd place.
 The £10 part of your bet that is for the place would simply be halved to £5, and then standard each-way betting terms would apply.

-The odds of the horse that has been withdrawn will dictate the deduction percentage that you will face.
+The odds of the horse that has been withdrawn will dictate the deduction percentage that you will face, this is given as a set deduction for every pound won.
 For example, let’s say you backed the second favourite at odds of 5/1 and 10 minutes prior to the race the even money favourite pulls out.
 Your horse is now favourite, but would never be priced anywhere near odds of 5/1 if the original favourite hadn’t been a part of the betting.
 Rule 4 allows deductions to come into play and offer punters a lower, but fair, payout on their bet.
+The shorter the price of the withdrawn horse, the bigger the deduction applied.